Opportunities

 Qualifications: Applicants must be UNC undergraduates.
 They need not be math majors but must have a strong mathematical background and certain level of mathematical maturity.
 Applicants must have passed Math 233 (Calculus 3) or Math 381 (Discrete Mathematics) with a grade above a C. Applicants must be self-motivated and capable of sustaining an independent study project for the duration of the semester.

-**Spring 2024 Application is available here.
-The application is due on Friday, January 19th at 11:59 PM.**
+**Fall 2024 Application is available here.
+The application is due on Wednesday, August 28th at 5:00 PM.**

 Directed Reading Project Ideas